jms-ra/generic-jms-ra/README.md

 - The parent module
  - The "generic-jms-ra-jar" module to create the library which goes inside the RAR.
- - The "generic-jms-ra-rar" module to create the actual resource adapter archive which is deployed within the Java EE application server (e.g. JBoss AS7).
+ - The "generic-jms-ra-rar" module to create the actual resource adapter archive which is deployed within the Jakarta EE application server (e.g. WildFly).

 FYI - Pre-built versions of the resource adapter archive used to be available in the [downloads section](https://github.com/jms-ra/generic-jms-ra/downloads), but [GitHub has deprecated this feature](https://github.com/blog/1302-goodbye-uploads).